jmagaram/cplustemplate/README.md

 The default task is easily accessible from the keyboard shortcut `Ctrl+Shift+B` but other tasks can be easily selected by choosing `Run Task...` from the `Terminal` menu.

-## About file paths
+## Things to be aware of

-In the bash shell, file paths are separated by the forward slash character.
-In powershell and the Windows cmd shell, file paths are separated by the backward slash \\ character.
-So makefile scripts and paths specified in the launch.json and tasks.json files can end up being dependent on which shell you are using.
+When switching between Windows and Linux, be aware that file paths are separated by the forward slash character in the bash shell.
+But in powershell and the Windows cmd shell file paths are separated by the backward slash \\ character.
+So paths specified in the launch.json and tasks.json files can end up being dependent on which shell you are using.
 VS Code uses [variables](https://code.visualstudio.com/docs/editor/variables-reference) like `\${file}` and `\${relativeFileDirname}`, and I think these end up being paths that won't work in bash.
-There might be workarounds so the build and launch instructions are not dependent on a specific shell but I didn't investigate it much.
+If you want to use VS Code on both Windows and Linux there might be workarounds so the build and launch instructions are not dependent on the specific platform but I didn't investigate it much.